nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 ## Type 1
 Type 1 includes: `walk_bool`, `shift_bool`, `sprint_bool`, `sleep_bool`, `jump_bool`, `bow_bool`, `crossbow_bool`, `pearl_bool`, `snowball_bool`, `carotClik_bool`, `fungiClik_bool`, `fishrClik_bool`, `sleep_bool`

 Minecraft provides a lot of scores that automatically count the player actions (the amount of jumps, centimeters walked, etc).
-In another word, the game increments these scores automatically every time the player performs some actions. \
+In other words, the game increments these scores automatically every time the player performs some actions. \
 I use a set of `helper` scores to count those values. \
 I use a set of `bool` scores to record the boolean output. \
 Every time the `helper` increases above 0, I set `bool` to 1 and reset `helper` to 0. \